RyanWarnock/taskers/README.md

 It's pretty simple

 #### Things still to do
-* Actually handle errors properly.
+* Actually handle errors properly
+* Sub tasks
+* Store tasks in YAML or JSON file
+* Vim-like interface
+* Alarms/Reminders
+* Context aware (use specific task.list for different files/folders)

+#### Things completed
-* Record when a task was created, record a date they should be finished by.
+* Record when a task was created
-* Sub tasks.
+* Store tasks in a csv file